 Renovating an Existing Structure

 The most affordable option to get your space – and arguably the most fun – is to renovate an existing shack.
-Any old shed, small barn, cottage, pool house, garage, or other small structure can be made into a beautiful she shack if you have the time and a little money.
+Any way you look at, this option is bound to be cheaper than purchasing a backyard she shed for sale.
+Any old shed, small barn, cottage, pool house, garage, security shack, or other small structure can be made into a beautiful she shack if you have the time and a little money.
 If you choose to renovate an existing building, keep these tips in mind:

 - Structure: Ensure the building is structurally sound.
 The wood should not be rotted or termite infested.
 The roof should be water tight, or easily fixed to be.
 The foundation should be solid, secure, and well-draining.
 Make sure there are no bugs infesting it – bug bombs can help you out there.